SNodeC/mqttsuite/README.md

 ```

 **Forwarding logic (mental model):**
-For each bridge, every broker subscribes to its configured `topics`.
-Incoming messages that match a broker’s subscriptions are **forwarded to all the other brokers** in the same bridge.
+Within each configured bridge, the MQTTBridge establishes connections to all configured brokers and subscribes to their specified `topics`, ensuring message forwarding begins immediately after connection.
+Incoming messages that match a subscriptions are **forwarded to all the other brokers** in the same bridge.
 When forwarding, the bridge applies (if set):

 ```
 <bridge.prefix> + <source-broker.prefix> + <original-topic>